WHAT IS A TITE?

 As well as The Tite Inn in Chadlington, Tite Lane in Hook Norton and Tyte Brook House in Sandford St Martin are named after this feature.

-On a bitterly cold snowy day in January 2012, Ann & David moved out of their home in Bourton on the Water, hauled their caravan up to the rear of the Tite Inn, and then spent the following 6 months “camping” whilst the pub was totally renovated.
+On a bitterly cold snowy day in January 2012, Ann & David moved out of their home in Bourton on the Water, hauled their caravan up to the rear of the Tite Inn, and spent the following 6 months “camping” whilst the pub was totally renovated.

 Ann had previously spent 18 years as proprietor of a highly successful newsagents and gift shop in Bourton on the Water, following 6 years running and renovating Kingham Stores.
-David had decided after spending 36 years as a kitchen designer, latterly in Evesham, that was time for a change.
+David had decided after spending 36 years as a kitchen designer, latterly in Evesham, that it was time for a change.